Wet February leads to plunge in shopping trips

 Why This Matters

-The UK's retail sector has taken a hit as the wettest February on record led to a significant decline in shopping trips, highlighting concerns over consumer spending and the economy's resilience.
+The UK's retail sector is feeling the pinch as a wet February led to a significant decline in shopping trips, highlighting the economic impact of unpredictable weather on consumer behavior.

 Coverage Snapshot